 Kinesiotape is a revolutionary physical therapy treatment that combines the science of anatomy, physiology and body mechanics.
 The tape helps your body heal itself by providing support to areas where your muscles are weak and the pain overwhelming.

-Leading physical therapists in Brooklyn usually recommend kinesiotaping treatment in conjunction with other treatments, such as:
+Brooklyn physiotherapy doctors usually recommend kinesiotaping treatment in conjunction with other treatments, such as:

 By using the tape correctly, you get immediate relief from pain, even within hours of an injury.
 Unlike conventional supports, the tape doesn’t constrict movement.
 Instead, the elasticity of the fabric tape allows you to move about naturally, while simultaneously supporting the injured muscle.